-An emergency plan to ensure the care of the animals (in the event of the farm manager's absence or in the event of a power failure) is obligatory.
+• An emergency plan to ensure the care of the animals (in case of the farm manager being absent or apower failure) is obligatory.

-Sty floors
+Shed floors

-- With a view to optimal animal housing and cleanliness, all housing facilities (especially stable floors) must be designed in such a way that the animals do not come into contact with faeces and urine more than is unavoidable.
-A dry lying area must be available to them (legislation: only required for pig farming). - The specialised calf fattening farms must keep fattening calves in pens whose stable floors are equipped with an elastic padding in the feeding and lying area.
-This applies to new buildings as well as to renewal of stable floors in existing buildings (in each case after the cut-off date of 1 January 2020).
+With a view to optimal animal accommodation and cleanliness, all housing facilities (in particular shed floors) must be designed in such a way that the animals do not come more than unavoidable into contact with faeces and urine.
+They must be provided with a dry lying area (legislation: only prescribed for pig farming).

-Space allowances
+Space allowances (cattle)

-In cattle husbandry, a minimum floor area is prescribed: over 400 kg live weight, at least 2.2 m2 must be available per animal (legislation: specifications only for calves up to 6 months).
+• a minimum floor area is prescribed for cattle farming: over 400 kg live weight, at least 2.2 m for unrestricted use must be available per animal (special requirements: only for calves up to 6 months).

-Water supply
+Water supply (cattle)

-In cattle sty, the water supply is defined: in tethered housing, a self-drinker must be available at each place.
-In group housing, a drinking trough to animal space ratio of no more than 1:15 is required for individual animal drinkers (1:10 recommended); if trough drinkers are used, the troughs must be at least 6 cm wide per animal.
+• In cattle sheds, the water supply is defined: In tethered housing, a self-drinker must be available at every place.
+In group housing, a maximum 15:1 animal/drinker place ratio is required for individual-animal drinkers (recommended 10:1); if trough drinkers are used, the troughs per animal must be at least 6 cm wide.
+If the troughs are large enough for several animals to drink from at the same time, a maximum of 15 animals (recommended 10 animals) can be counted per drinking place (= animal width).